-As part of Marist's commitment to the successful adjustment and development of first year students into the college community, New Student Programs helps students create a personal support structure centered on their academic careers.
-Each freshman residence hall has assigned live-in Mentors, professionals who assist students in successfully navigating their way through this critical time.
-The Commuter Coordinator serves as the Mentor for commuter students and provides a lounge that serves as a "home away from home" for nonresidential students.
-Through the individual attention of first year mentors, students benefit from enhanced academic counseling, life skills training, and support services.
-Acknowledging that learning takes place inside and outside the classroom, innovative programs have been developed that integrate the social and academic dimensions of college life, which is a key element of the New Student Programs.
+As part of Marist's commitment to the successful adjustment and development of first year students into the college community, The Office of First Year Programs and Leadership Development (FYP & LD) helps students create a personal support structure centered on their academic careers.
+Each freshman residence hall has assigned live-in mentors, administrative professionals who assist students in successfully navigating their way through this critical time.
+The Assistant Director of FYP & LD serves as the mentor for commuter students and provides a lounge that provides a "home away from home" for nonresidential students.
+Through the individual attention of first year mentors, students benefit from enhanced academic counseling, life-skills training, social networking and other support services.
+Acknowledging that learning takes place inside and outside the classroom, innovative programs have been developed that integrate the social and academic dimensions of college life, which is a key element of the first year experience.